The Midnight Walk: Film

-Following the game's release in June 2025, production company Story Kitchen announced that they will be adapting the game in film and television adaptations, with the developers of the game involved, and Dmitri M. Johnson and Michael Lawrence Goldberg producing.
+In June 2025, film and television adaptations were announced to be in development at production company Story Kitchen, in collaboration with MoonHood, with Dmitri M. Johnson and Michael Lawrence Goldberg producing.

 Reception

 The game received "generally favorable reviews" according to review aggregator Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 84% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 83% of critics.

 The visual style of the game was strongly praised by critics.
 Will Borger from IGN wrote that the game's world was "stunning, often emotionally devastating", and described that the game was "visually arresting".
 Charles Harte from Game Informer compared the game's art style to works by Tim Burton and stop-motion films.
 Harte also praised the game's "earnest" soundtracks for effectively conveying the emotional messages of the game's story.
 Tom Orry from Eurogamer described the game as a "delightful audiovisual experience", praising its dreamlike visual design, and adding that the soundtracks were "tonally spot-on for a world so bleak, but with an inkling of hope".

-Borger also strongly praised the game's story and cast of characters, describing them as "memorable" and contributing to an evocative narrative.
+Borger also praised the game's story and cast of characters, describing them as "memorable" and contributing to an evocative narrative.
 While noting that the game was only about seven to eight hours long, he felt that the overall experience captivated him from start to finish.
 Harte noted the game's whimsical tone, noting that playing the game felt similar to "playing through an old children's book".
 While Orry felt that the game's emotional beats were touching and sincere and noted that the five chapters tackled subjects such as loneliness, grief, and regret, the overarching narrative was disappointing.
 Most critics agreed that the game was mechanically simple and unambitious, with Josh Cilds from Shacknews comparing it to a walking simulator.